conformist-mw/aldryn-snippet/README.md

 **Deprecated**

-This project has been succeeded by `djangocms-snippet <https://github.com/divio/djangocms-snippet>`_ , and is no longer supported.
+This project has been succeeded by [djangocms-snippet](https://github.com/divio/djangocms-snippet), and is no longer supported.

 Divio will undertake no further development or maintenance of this project.
 If you are interested in  taking responsibility for this project as its maintainer, please contact us via www.divio.com.